 We ask you this through Christ our Lord.

 • Chapters one to twelve of the Gospel of John are called “The Book of Signs”.
-In these chapters we have the progressive revelation of the Mystery of God in Jesus.
-In the measure in which Jesus makes this revelation, adherence and opposition grow around him according to the vision or idea which each one has of the coming of the Messiah.
-This way of describing the activity of Jesus does not only serve to inform how adherence to Jesus took place at that time, but also and above all, how this should take place in us today, his readers.
-At that time, all expected the coming of the Messiah and they had their criteria of how to recognize him.
-They wanted him to be like they imagined that he should be.
-But Jesus does not submit himself to that requirement.
-He reveals the Father as the Father is and not as his listeners would want him to be.
+In these chapters we have the progressive revelation of the mystery of God in Jesus.
+In the measure in which Jesus makes this revelation, adherence and opposition grow around Him according to the idea which each one has of the Messiah.
+This way of describing the activity of Jesus not only serves to tell how adherence to Jesus took place at that time, but also how this should take place in us today, as His followers and readers.
+At that time, all expected the coming of the Messiah and they had their criteria of how to recognize Him.
+They wanted Him to be like they imagined that He should be.
+But Jesus does not submit Himself to that requirement.
+He reveals the Father as the Father is and not as His listeners would want Him to be.
 He asks for conversion in the way of thinking and of acting.
-Today, also, each one of us has his/her own likes and own preferences.
+Today, each one of us has his/her own likes and preferences.
 Some times we read the Gospel to see if we find in it a confirmation of our desires.
 Today’s Gospel presents some light concerning this.

-• John 10, 25-26: Response of Jesus: the works that I do are my witness.
+• John 10:25-26: Response of Jesus: the works that I do are My witness.
 The response of Jesus is always the same: “I have told you, but you do not believe.
-The works that I do in my Father’s name are my witness; but you do not believe, because you are no sheep of mine”.
+The works that I do in My Father’s name are my witness; but you do not believe, because you are no sheep of mine”.
 It is not a question of giving proofs.
 It would be useless.
-When a person does not want to accept the witness of some one, there is no proof which is valid and which will lead the person to change and think differently.
+When a person does not want to accept the witness of some one, there is no proof which is valid which will lead the person to change and think differently.
 The basic problem is the disinterested openness of the person toward God and toward truth.
-Where this openness exists, Jesus is recognized by his sheep.
-“The sheep that belong to me listen to my voice”.
-Jesus will say these words before Pilate (Jn 18, 37).
+Where this openness exists, Jesus is recognized by His sheep.
+“The sheep that belong to Me listen to My voice”.
+Jesus will say these words before Pilate (Jn 18:37).
 The Pharisees lacked this openness.

-• John 10, 29-30: The Father and I are one.
-These two verses refer to the mystery of the union between Jesus and the Father: “The Father, for what he has given me, is greater than anyone, and no one can steal anything from my Father’s hand.
+• John 10:29-30: The Father and I are one.
+These two verses refer to the mystery of the union between Jesus and the Father: “The Father, for what He has given Me, is greater than anyone, and no one can steal anything from My Father’s hand.
 The Father and I are one”.
-These and other phrases make us guess or have a glimpse at something of the greatest mystery: “Anyone who has seen me has seen the Father” (Jn 14, 9).
-“The Father is in me and I am in the Father” (Jn 10, 38).
-This union between Jesus and the Father is not something automatic, but rather it is the fruit of obedience: “I always do what pleases my Father” (Jn 8, 29; 6, 38; 17, 4).
-“My food is to do the will of the Father” (Jn 4, 34; 5, 30).
-The Letter to the Hebrews says that Jesus learnt obedience from the things that he suffered (Heb 5, 8).
-“He was obedient until death and death on the Cross” (Ph 2, 8).
+These and other phrases make us guess or have a glimpse at something of the greatest mystery: “Anyone who has seen Me has seen the Father” (Jn 14:9).
+“The Father is in Me and I am in the Father” (Jn 10:38).
+He is one with the Father in mind, will, and action.
+This union between Jesus and the Father is not something automatic, but rather it is the fruit of obedience: “I always do what pleases My Father” (Jn 8:29; 6:38; 17:4).
+“My food is to do the will of the Father” (Jn 4:34; 5:30).
+The Letter to the Hebrews says that Jesus learned obedience from the things that He suffered (Heb 5:8).
+“He was obedient until death and death on the Cross” (Ph 2:8).
 The obedience of Jesus is not a disciplinary one, but rather it was prophetic.
-He obeys in order to be total transparency and, thus, to be the revelation of the Father.
-Because of this, he could say: “The Father and I are one!”
+He obeys in order to be totally transparent, and thus, to be the revelation of the Father.
+Because of this, He could say: “The Father and I are one!”
 It was a long process of obedience and of incarnation which lasted 33 years.
-It began with Mary’s YES (Lk 1, 38) and ended with: “It is all fulfilled!”
-(Jn 19, 30).
+It began with Mary’s YES (Lk 1:38) and ended with: “It is all fulfilled!”
+(Jn 19:30).

 4) Personal questions